jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 # Token

 This section allows you to generate a token with no expiry to provide necessary access control for long running process i.e AutoScaling.

-In Autoscaling this allows Kubernertes cluster to communicate with the Ultramesh.
+In Autoscaling this allows Kubernertes cluster to communicate with the CloudPlex.

-Using this token Ultramesh authenticates and registers newly provisioned node into already deployed Kubernetes cluster.
+Using this token, CloudPlex authenticates and registers newly provisioned node into already deployed Kubernetes cluster.

 To generate a token.